 The Glen Innes Severn Local Government Area is experiencing increasing development which is good for the economy in regional areas.
-Development control could be improved through the finalisation and acceptance by Council of the Glen Innes Severn Council Land Use Strategy which is in the final stages of completion.
+Development control could be improved through the finalisation and acceptance by Council of the Development Control Plan.

 Glen Innes Severn Local Government Area is also fortunate to be home to a pro-active Land Care network and many enthusiastic land holders who wish to manage the environment in a sustainable manner.
 Support and collaboration from agencies such as the Catchment Management Authorities further enhances the community and government's commitment to environmental sustainability and this continuation of these arrangements is recommended.